Reaper (TV series): The Devil

 The Devil loves ice cream, but cannot eat it, as it melts as soon as he touches it.
-This doesn't happen on his own volition, but was apparently a curse given upon him by God shortly before he was cast out of Heaven, knowing how much he loves ice cream.
-It is later revealed that the devil opposes anthropogenic global warming as anyone who dies of it would be considered an innocent and not be sent to hell.
+This doesn't happen of his own volition but was apparently a curse given upon him by God shortly before he was cast out of Heaven, knowing how much he loves ice cream.
+It is later revealed that the devil opposes anthropogenic global warming as anyone who dies of it would be considered innocent and not be sent to hell.

 The Devil is Sam's father, according to the Devil throughout the second season.
 He does many things throughout the series that imply this: he never gets truly angry with Sam, he only gets outwardly angry with him one time where he says that he is "a disappointment."
 He often offers guidance to Sam.
 Plus, he seems to have an extreme dislike of Sam's father.
 Throughout the series, he and Sam do things that could be considered 'father-son activities' such as going to hockey games, eating ice cream, and playing baseball together.

 In "The Home Stretch" the Devil held a competition between Sam and his half-brother Morgan.
 Whoever captured a soul would be made his right-hand man.
-Sam inadvertently won, even though he had intended for Morgan to win since the beginning, while saving Morgan's life from the escaped soul.
+Sam inadvertently won, even though he had intended for Morgan to win since the beginning while saving Morgan's life from the escaped soul.

 In "The Devil and Sam Oliver" the Devil is forced to accept a challenge, a game of Quarters, from Sam to win his soul back, and they end in a tie.
-In the re-match he is distracted by his face in the mirror and only manages to get one quarter into the shot glass.
+In the re-match, he is distracted by his face in the mirror and only manages to get one quarter into the shot glass.
 When Sam's hand is broken by Steve and Sam can't score at all, the Devil wins Andi's soul.

 The Devil claims that he changes his suit three times a day, despite all of his suits looking exactly the same.

 In the canonical (but yet unmade) season 3, it is revealed that John is actually Sam's father, but was unable to tell anyone as a part of the deal he made to become human.